 Copilot Insights (VS Code Extension)

-Understand your GitHub Copilot plan and quotas at a glance — in the VS Code sidebar and status bar.
+Understand your GitHub Copilot plan and quotas at a glance, not productivity or usage analytics — in the VS Code sidebar and status bar.

 What it does